Blue–green distinction in language: Iranian

 The Persian word for green is سبز sabz.
 As in Sudan, dark-skinned people may be described as "green".

-The color of the sky is variously described in Persian poetry using the words sabz, fayruzeh, nil, lājvardi, or nilufari— literally "green", "indigo", "turquoise", "azure" or "the color of water lilies".
+The color of the sky is variously described in Persian poetry using the words sabz, nil, fayruzeh, lājvardi, or nilufari— literally "green", "indigo", "turquoise", "azure" or "the color of water lilies".
 For example, sabz-ākhor "green stable", sabz-āshyāneh "green ceiling", sabz-ayvān "green balcony", and sabz-tā'us "green peacock" are poetic epithets for the sky—in addition to similar compounds using the words for blue, e.g., lājvardi-saqf "lapis lazuli-colored roof" or fayruzeh-tasht "turquoise bowl".
 Moreover, the words for green of Arabic origin اخضر akhzar and خضرا khazrā are used for epithets of the sky or heaven, such as charkh-e akhzar "green wheel".

 Indo-Aryan

 Chinalbashe (an unclassified Indo-Aryan language) & Chambyali (a Western Pahari language) have the same term for blue & green, i.e., Takri: 𑚝𑚯𑚥𑚭 ISO: ISO.